autowarefoundation/autoware.universe/planning/behavior_path_start_planner_module/README.md

 ## Use Cases

 Give an typical example of how path generation is executed.
+Showing example of path generation starts from shoulder lane, but also from side of road lane can be generated.

 ### **Use Case 1: Shift pull out**